 Do they sign up for your email list so they don’t miss any new content?

-One of my favorite email marketing tips is to make signing up for your email list a no-brainer by providing an incentive that is a perfect match for their needs.
-Your email list could also offer exclusive content the public doesn’t see.
+One of my favorite email marketing tips is to make signing up for your email list a no-brainer by showing that your subscribers get exclusive content that is a perfect match for their needs.

 Visitors will feel like they hit the jackpot that day on their journey.